-The Night of Museums will return on Saturday, May 23, 2026, in Paris.
+The Night of Museums is returning on Saturday, May 23, 2026, in Paris.
 To mark the occasion, the Museum of Medical History will open its doors for free evening visits.
-A perfect opportunity for curiosity seekers and enthusiasts alike.
+A great opportunity for both the curious and the enthusiasts to explore this fascinating institution after hours.

 On Saturday, March 14, 2026, the Institut de France will pay exceptional homage to comics to mark the centenary of René Goscinny.
 This free literary day, open to all, brings together conferences, encounters, and signings in this magnificent setting.